ayaz-amin/ayaz-amin.github.io/_posts/2021-1-17-Recursive-Cortical-Networks.md

 # Why not just use a GAN or a VAE?

-One slight nitpick: generative Adversarial Networks (GANs) and variational autoencoders (VAEs) are not actually neural networks.
+One slight nitpick: Generative Adversarial Networks (GANs) and variational autoencoders (VAEs) are not actually neural networks.
 Rather, they are a framework for training generative models that are parameterized by some differentiable function, which may or may not be a neural network (if you do not believe me, try training a simple linear model using the mix-max game).

 Traditionally, deep generative models assume that the data has been holistically generated from noise that is sampled from a probability distribution.
 While this is good for density estimation, this assumption is not rich enough for the sort of tasks that the RCN is naturally able to handle.